zsofiasomlai/pbx-group-security/content/challenges/competencies/entrepreneurialism.md

 ---
-title: Entrepreneurialism
+title       : Entrepreneurialism
 key         : CP-EN
-level : ungraded
+skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency

-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+questions :
     - "CP-EN-01: Tell me about a time when you successfully challenged the opinion of a superior or a proposed strategy."
     - "CP-EN-02: Provide an example of an idea that you recommended that was not adopted.
 Why was it rejected?"